 3. The One About the Break: The trouser break refers to how much creasing happens above your shoe.
 See this photo from my eighth grade formal above?
 Notice how all of the pants are kind of… real wrinkly at the bottom?
 That’s because they’re unhemmed, and you don’t want that.
 If you’re interested in the full story on the different (dapper) choices for pant breaks, check this article out.
-But in short, different folks have different tastes when it comes to pant breaks, but if you don’t have a preference, keep in mind that no break is a very modern fashion forward look, a slight break is standard these days, and a deep break tends to make your pants look more old fashioned (or ill-fitting).
-(We’re not even going to discuss the not-hemming-your-pants-option, since you don’t even have to go down that path with Generation Tux.)
+But if you don’t have a preference, keep in mind that no break is a very modern fashion forward look, a slight break is standard these days, and a deep break tends to make your pants look more old fashioned (or ill-fitting).
+We’re not even going to discuss the not-hemming-your-pants-option, since you don’t even have to go down that path with Generation Tux.

-4. How to Tie a Tie: It’s probably a sign of our casual dress times that at almost every wedding I ever photographed, at least one member of the wedding party was tasked with finding a YouTube video of how to tie a tie (and your odds increase by about a thousand if bowties are involved).
-So let’s just save everyone the trouble, and I’ll link them below (you can also check out the Generation Tux blog for tons more how-to videos on everything from cufflinks to pocket squares):
+4. How to Tie a Tie: It’s probably a sign of our casual dress times that at almost every wedding I ever photographed, at least one member of the wedding party was tasked with finding a YouTube video of how to tie a tie (and your odds increase by about a thousand if bow ties are involved).
+So let’s just save everyone the trouble, and I’ll link them below (you can also check out the Generation Tux blog for tons more information on everything from cufflinks to pocket squares):

 How To Tie a Bow Tie